reylle/AIIDE21_IFVR/README.md

 # Hardware Requirements:
   The hardware requirement can vary depending on your goal and input data.
-  To run the experiments it is advisable to have 32 GB of RAM because it considers numerous windows sizes and slides them throught the whole dataset.
+  It is advisable to have 32 GB of RAM to run the experiments because it considers numerous windows sizes and slides them throughout the whole dataset.
-  To implement in a production evironment the requirement depends on the input data, but it should be much smaller.
+  To implement in a production environment, the requirement depends on the input data, but it should be much smaller.

 # Warning
   Since there are numerous windows sizes and all of them run through the whole dataset, the number of iterations is very high.
-  In an AMD Ryzen 9 5950X it took 3 and a half hours to run it all.
+  In an AMD Ryzen 9 5950X it took three and a half hours to run it all.

 # Datasets Information
   The datasets used in the paper and provided in this project contain the login information of multiple players in a certain period.
 More information can be seen below: